paldhous/ucsc/2020/multimedia-journalism/md/basic-charts.md

 ![](./img/basic_charts_15.jpg)

-Now hover over the grid with the food stamps data, and click on the `Edit` button to start making a new chart from the same data.
+Now hover over the grid with the food stamps data, and click on `Open in: Editor` to start making a new chart from the same data.

 This time, select `Line` for the first `Trace`, and  put `food_stamps` on the `Y` axis and `year` on the `X`: